How to Leave the United States and Where to Go Next: 5 Easy Steps

 Apart from being a beautiful country with a rising number of digital nomads, Portugal also has one of the best Golden Visa Programs in the world.

-You don’t have to worry about the language barrier that much as English is widely spoken there.
+Another bonus is that you don’t have to worry about the language barrier that much as English is widely spoken.

-What makes Portugal so attractive for Americans is that getting a residence visa there grants them a place in the EU, still keeping them tethered to the Western world, which is exactly what some ex-Americans want.
+What makes Portugal even more attractive for Americans is that getting a residence visa there grants them a place in the EU, while still keeping them tethered to the Western world.

 4. Singapore